post featured image

 6. Repeat, alternating jabs.

-4. Jab, Beatdown, Jab + Lateral Shuffle
+Jab, Beatdown, Jab And Lateral Shuffle

 Targets: Arms, shoulders, back, chest, biceps, triceps, legs, glutes, quads, hips, calves, abs, obliques and core.

-jab, beat down and lateral shuffle | no equipment cardio at home
+two women performing a jab, beat down and lateral shuffle in a no equipment cardio workout at home

-How to do a Jab, Beatdown, Jab and Lateral Shuffle Sequence:
+How To Do A Jab, Beatdown, Jab And Lateral Shuffle Sequence

 1. Start standing in a boxing stance – feet hip-distance apart, knees bent, on the balls of your feet.